-Other treatment options will be discussed with you before deciding to have the injection(s) and your consent is needed.
+Other treatment options will be discussed with you before deciding to have the injections and your consent is needed.
 The decision on whether or not to have the injection(s) is made together by you and your doctor.
-Your doctor will be able to provide you with up-to-date information about the chance of this treatment working for you and how it fits in with other care.
-If you are undecided about whether or not to have the injection(s) then more advice and information can be given.
+Your doctor will be able to provide you with up-to-date information about the chance of the treatment working for you and how it fits in with other care.
+If you are undecided about whether or not to have injections then more advice and information can be given.
 Please speak to your doctor for more information.